Expanding Horizons

 As part of our wider Coaching Programme, the Expanding Horizons Programme is designed to build trust, deepen relationships, and open up new opportunities for growth, both personal and academic, for the young people we support.

-Through carefully planned activities, trips, and enrichment experiences, our Coaches strengthen connections with young people and their families, fostering confidence, resilience, and a wider sense of possibility.
+Through carefully planned activities, trips, and enrichment experiences, our Coaches strengthen connections with young people and their families, fostering confidence, resilience, and a wider sense of possibility and ambition.
 Along the way, pupils develop vital life skills including teamwork, independence, and critical thinking, while also boosting their physical and mental wellbeing.

 These experiences directly support our broader aims at ReconnectEd: